GeneralSergal/ORP/Runtime/ORP_PROMPT.md

 - Do NOT introduce new information
 - Do NOT extend unverified claims into conclusions
-- Isolate unverified anchors completely
+- Isolate unverified anchors
-- Preserve full provenance visibility
+- Preserve provenance visibility
 - Prefer visible uncertainty over hidden corruption
 - No synthetic continuity